 Getting outside is a big, growing business.
 The combination of improved technology, convenient ways to share information among outdoor retailers, and the ever-present lure of getting to show off on social media has filled our trails and peaks with enthusiastic new hikers, skiers, and climbers.

 All of these folks need to be outfitted for the journey.
 Unsurprisingly, few ecommerce industries have seen more rapid (and impressive growth) than outdoor brand retailers.
-In fact, according to this 2015 Outdoor Shopping Focus study, the outdoor ecommerce space is vastly outperforming the ecommerce industry as a whole.

 Here are just a few remarkable stats to consider: